STUDENT RESEARCH COMPETITIONS AT SWPA

 - At least two judges will screen all summaries and evaluate any talks under consideration for an award.

-- Any judge who has another relationship with the student will recuse him/herself from all aspects of judging that project.
+- Any judge who has a working relationship with a student competitor will recuse themself from all aspects of judging that project.
 Such a person will not comment to other judges about the student or the paper during the review process and will not chair any review session during which that paper is considered.

 - “Another relationship” exists when a student is pursuing academic work under the direction of a judge or when a student is in an academic program in which the judge has supervisory responsibilities for the faculty member who is directing the student’s work.
 “Another relationship” also exists when there are personal connections between the student and a judge that others could perceive as producing bias (e.g., family, friend, or professor).

-- Any student or other SWPA member who perceives the possibility of bias should communicate that concern to the Awards Committee Chair (President-Elect, Dr. Jonali Baruah) who will then adjust the review process to eliminate the bias.
+- Any student or other SWPA member who perceives the possibility of bias should communicate that concern to the Awards Committee Chair (President-Elect, Dr. Shawn Charlton), who will then adjust the review process to eliminate the bias.